 Obtaining letters of recommendation is a part of the application process that is not entirely within your control.
 As such, it is a source of significant anxiety among students.
 Your admission to your desired program will be based, at least in part, on the words of others.
 In this keystone article, Dr. Lisabetta Divita provides 7 tips on how to get stellar letters of recommendation.

 How many academic letters should I have?

 Most medical schools will require at least 3 letters from professors of undergraduate classes: 2 science & 1 non-science.
 A “science” letter refers to the BCPM category (Biology, Chemistry, Physics, Math).
-A “non-science” letters refers to a class that falls outside of the BCPM category, typically humanities, social science or arts.
+A “non-science” letter refers to a class that falls outside of the BCPM category, typically humanities, social science, or arts.
 Ideally, the professor of the class writes and signs the letter.
-However, in a large science class with limited one-on-one interaction with the professor, it is not uncommon for the professor to request the help of a teaching assistant, so get on first-name terms with the TA’s of the course as well.
+However, in a large science class with limited one-on-one interaction with the professor, it is not uncommon for the professor to request a teaching assistant’s help, so get on first-name terms with the TA’s of the course as well.

 What about letters from extracurricular activities?

 With the 3 academic letters, the minimum requirement for most schools should be satisfied.
 However, any extensive extracurricular activity you are involved in should have a letter of recommendation from a faculty member.
 This includes research mentors, physicians shadowed, and volunteer organization leaders.
 A good goal to aim for is to get letters from each of the three “most meaningful” activities on your AMCAs.
 This breaks down to anywhere from 4-6 letters – an example is below: